 National Leadership – Stan Murray and Ray Hunt

 Stan, from Maine, had been an avid participant in both the Club’s recreational hike and maintenance efforts since joining Eastman in 1949.
 His role in the relocation across Roan Mountain and his dedication to the AT led to his election to the Board in 1955.
 Stan led the push for the string of shelters or campsites at regular intervals along the Trail.
 He was elected Board Chair in 1961 and served in that position until 1975; only Myron Avery chaired the ATC Board longer.
 In the spirit of Benton Mackaye’s vision for the AT, Stan pushed the greenway concept for true protection of not only the footpath itself, but the Trail environment.
 A quote from the last year of his life: “If the Appalachian Trail is to survive as a continuous footpath along the Appalachian mountains and if it is to offer a wilderness experience, then more than a narrow path winding through second-home developments, with background noises of chainsaws and barking dogs, a trail hidden in underbrush and trees away from panoramic scenery – more than this is needed.”
-This dedication to conservation helped lead to many things – passage of the National Trails System Act, blocking of a proposed road across the Smokies, efforts to protect the viewshed along the Trail, and the formation of the Southern Appalachian Highlands Conservancy to protect lands in the Roan Highlands and elsewhere.
+This dedication to conservation helped lead to many things – passage of the National Trails System Act of 1968, blocking of a proposed road across the Smokies, efforts to protect the viewshed along the Trail, and the formation of the Southern Appalachian Highlands Conservancy to protect lands in the Roan Highlands and elsewhere.
 All the while Stan remained a Trail maintainer, not only establishing the first committee on Trail maintenance standards, but also stressing the importance of volunteers, championing the “free spirit of the individual worker, without whose continued care and stewardship the Trail might become something without a soul”.

 Relocations and Today’s Maintenance

 The Optimal Location Reviews (OLRs) identified the preferred route of the Trail, the land protection needed, and the relocations that would be required.
-An early example of use of this process was the Hump Mountain Relocation in the early 1980′s.
+An early example of use of this process was the Hump Mountain Relocation in the early 1980’s.
 The Trail climbing Hump from Highway 19E had followed Pink Winters Road through Mr. Winters’ yard, climbed steeply from there to Doll Flats, then climbed very steeply to the top of Hump.
-The reroute got the Trail off the road and into woods, climbing by Apple House Shelter initially alongside private land, then climbed Hump on a sidehill grade which was one of our first projects with the Konnarock Crew.
+The reroute got the Trail off the road and into woods, climbing by the former Apple House Shelter initially alongside private land, then climbed Hump on a sidehill grade which was one of our first projects with the Konnarock Crew.
 In later years some of the steeper sections below Doll Flats were further relocated, in part to move away from the private land.
 There was an unforgettable sign along this part of the Trail for many years, “Beware of Shootgun”!
 Along with Ray, Ed Oliver, Darrol Nickels, Jeff Siirola, Jack Young and others were leaders in these OLR activities and developed prodigious trail routing and construction skills.